siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 Now the list of menu items will scroll vertically to prevent overflow.
 This ensures that all menu items remain contained within the menu, offering a more intuitive and visually consistent experience.

-### Replacement of Bootstrap Modal parts with ix-modal components
+### Replacement of Bootstrap Modal parts with our modal components

 __Old:__